kiwisincebirth/TRS-80-ROMS/README.md

 ### Build and Test

-This source code has been compiled with Telemark assembler, and tested using a DIFF tool to ensure binary compatibility of the generated output.
+This source code has been compiled with Telemark Assembler, and tested using a DIFF tool to ensure binary compatibility of the generated output.

+### Contributing

+If you wish to improve the quality of this source code (better documentation) wuld be happy to accept Pull Requests, please ensure you test that the build works using Telemark Assembler.

 ### Legal